 The first question is: do you really need it?
-Think about what you need for a sufficient life.
+Is it to make you feel good?
+If so it is not the solution!
 Could you make do without it altogether?
 If you can’t, do you need to own it?
 Could you borrow it, rent it or make it instead?
+Think about what you need for a simple and sufficient life.

 If you really have to own something, can you get it second-hand?
 Most things are available second-hand, in good condition.
 You will save money and you will avoid the need to make something new.
 Also support charity shops by donating whatever good you don’t want.

 When you buy locally made goods, you support people in your own community, and it creates self-sufficiency and resilience in your local area.
 Buying local also reduces freight, and therefore, greenhouse gases and climate change.
 Read more about the benefits of local economies »

 Environmentally sustainable goods maximise several design factors: natural and renewable materials, material efficiency, low embodied energy, non-toxic, recyclable, biodegradable, and durable.

 Quality includes durability, functionality, reliability and soundness.
 The longer a product lasts the better.
 Avoid disposable and bad quality products.
 It is better for you and for the planet if you buy less, higher quality products that do a better job and last longer.

 Packaging and labelling

 Buy goods with as little packaging as possible.
 If there is a choice, avoid plastic packaging.
 Please don’t buy bottled water!
 Always check labels to see what goods are made of, how they were made and where they were made – or ask the salesperson.